Active Substance: eculizumab

 Pharmacotherapeutic Group: Immunosuppressants

 Soliris is indicated in adults and children for the treatment of patients with paroxysmal nocturnal haemoglobinuria (PNH).
-Evidence of clinical benefit demonstrated in patients with haemolysis with clinical symptom(s) indicative of high disease activity, regardless of transfusion history (see section 5.1).
+Evidence of clinical benefit demonstrated in patients with haemolysis with clinical symptom(s) indicative of high disease activity, regardless of transfusion history.

-Soliris is used to treat adults and children with:
+Soliris is a medicine used to treat adults and children with:

 - paroxysmal nocturnal haemoglobinuria (PNH);